RgbTrouw/War3-FySnow/README.md

  * Snow Terrain defined
  * A couple of dota characters with rig and basic animations included
- * Movement has been restarted from scratch (Only Drow Ranger has a minimal Player Controller)
+ * Movement has been restarted from scratch (Only Drow Ranger has a minimal Player Controller sample)
  * 2 scenes included: Starting Scene and Game Play Scene
  * Simple Multi Thread TCP Server will listen over port 2026 within the starting scene